The Game of Opposites – How to Instantly Deal With Frustration

 “I hate my job.
 You’re so lucky you’re not there anymore.”

-I was having lunch with my friend last week who is also a former co-worker when she suddenly blurted this out.
+I was having lunch with my friend last week, who's also a former co-worker, when she suddenly blurted this out.

-“Wow, it’s that bad now?
-Well, let’s play the Game of Opposites then,” I said pulling out a piece of paper.
+“If it's that bad then let’s play the Game of Opposites,” I said pulling out a piece of paper.

 “You know about the Law of Attraction,” I said.
 “You get what you put your energy and focus on, whether wanted or unwanted.
-Well, there is also the Law of Opposites that’s taking place and until you figure it out you will probably stay stuck where you are and you won’t be able to get past the frustration.
+Well, there's also the Law of Opposites that’s taking place and until you figure it out you'll probably stay stuck where you are and you won’t be able to get past the frustration.
 If you have resistance to certain things in your life, it can make it difficult to get what you really do want and it can even prevent you from moving towards those desires."

-I made two columns on the paper like this.
+I drew two columns on my piece of paper like this.

 Next, you remind yourself that you get to decide what to call the situation - good or bad.
 You know the good is there (and, yes, I know, it is sometimes hard to see when you're in the thick of it), but you do know it's there."